 The good thing though is that Ransomware as of right now, most strains of this encrypting menace can be prevented through comprehensive end point protection.
 Of course there are some weapons that you should have in your arsenal already to protect from this any other types of threats such as:

-- SPAM filtering to protect users from phishing attempts that utilize links and attachments that are embedded with malicious code
+- SPAM filtering to protect users from phishing attack attempts that utilize links and attachments that are embedded with malicious code

 - Web filtering to prevent users and automated sessions with websites that serve as download hub mechanisms

 - Reputable antivirus and antimalware protection on endpoint devices

 - Gateway antivirus which scans all active internet sessions and strips packets of malware infected code

 In addition, it is important that your IT staff perform regular security tasks such as:

 - Implement regular updating and patching of all devices